harrij15/SquareMeals/README.md

 **This is the end user documentation.** If you wish to observe the Technical User documentation check [here](https://github.com/harrij15/SquareMeals/blob/master/developers_documentation.md)
 SquareMeals is an mobile application that allows users (mainly college students) to compile different easy-to-make and affordable recipes that suit their dietary needs into a cookbook.
 This app also seeks to create a community where college students on the same campus can share/suggest recipes to others.

-All you need to utilize this app is an android environment to run it off of.

 ##Table of Contents
 - [Introduction](#squaremeals)
 - [Installation](#installation)